Arrival of Champlain

 As the sailing vessel bowed out to steamers, Yarmouth businessmen reinvested their money.
 A major industry was established in the Yarmouth Duck and Cotton Co.
 Dominion Textiles, the descendant of that company, became a mainstay of Yarmouth’s industry for many years.

-Although greatly overshadowed by the glories of the square-riggers, Yarmouth’s fishing vessels and the fishing industry itself have always formed the backbone to Yarmouth’s prosperity.
+Although greatly overshadowed by the glories of the square-riggers, Yarmouth’s fishing vessels and the fishing industry itself have always formed the backbone of Yarmouth’s prosperity.
 Today, the industry is still of great importance.

 Another of today’s major industries, the tourist industry, began with the creation of several steamship lines which operated vessels between Yarmouth and Boston.
 Freight, including blueberries and fish, was carried along with passengers.
 With the development of the Dominion Atlantic Railway, a fast service between Halifax and Boston or New York, was established.
 Yarmouth acted as the changeover location and became known as the "Gateway to Nova Scotia."
 To cope with the increased travelling public, the Grand Hotel was established; so too were the two vacation hotels of Markland and Bayview across the harbour.